alberttheprince/rpemotes-reborn/README.md

 - A huge thank you to [Kibook](https://github.com/kibook) for the addition of the Animal Emotes sub menu

 - Thank you to [AvaN0x](https://github.com/AvaN0x) for reformatting and assisting with code, additional features and figuring out shared particle effects

+- Thank you to [Scullyy](https://github.com/Scullyy) for reformatting and assisting with code, rebranding of RPEmotes, providing a much more cleaner version checker, and firework RGB research

+- Thank you to [GeekGarage](https://github.com/geekgarage) for their knowledge, time and dedication, helping to bring new and exciting features to the menu

 - Thank you to [Smokey](https://www.gta5-mods.com/users/struggleville) for the Explicit Usage Rights Agreement to add free custom animations either publicly available on on their discord